 Not only does a buyer feel like it is a waste of their time to view the house if it isn’t what they anticipated, they can feel cheated if it does not match what they are expecting.
 But it is also a waste of your time as a seller.
 You have to be show ready and leave your home for the buyer to view.
 Why would you want to do that if this buyer is not truly interested in possibly buying your home because it really does not meet his criteria?
 Time wasted for both of you.
 You want the buyer who will want YOUR house.

 Conventional wisdom used to have it that you should price your home slightly above market value.
 Then, if you got lucky and sold it at that price, you’d make a good amount of money on the sale.
 Or, on the other hand, you’d have some haggling room and you’d easily sell it at market value.
 But all that has changed.

 Now that today’s home-buying environment is faster paced and because buyers are savvier than they used to be, overpricing can have some significant downsides.
 First, buyers will know if your home is overpriced.
 Also, overpricing could cause your home to sit on the market unsold for much longer, which will then make it even more difficult to sell.
 And if it sits too long, buyers will automatically assume something major is wrong with it.
 When the housing market is hot and a house is on market longer than normal many people begin to think something is wrong with the house and that is why it is not selling.
 It may be there are no showings because the house is priced too high.

-Selling your San Antonio, Floresville, and La Vernia home can be a lengthy process involving frustrating negotiations and various pitfalls that, if not avoided, can break the deal.
+Selling your Floresville home can be a lengthy process involving frustrating negotiations and various pitfalls that, if not avoided, can break the deal.
 But being aware of these things that can make or break the sale of your home will be a huge help.
 And we, too, can help you sell your home quickly and successfully.